 ✅ Many investment securities – Online brokers make it easy to diversify a stock portfolio across asset classes.
 The inverse correlation of bonds and CDs or higher risk currencies and commodities, hedging with futures and options and diversified ETFs and mutual funds all provide ways to hedge stock price movements.

 ✅ Stock trading research, price charts and technical indicators – Basic accounts provide access to basic fundamental research, technical analysis tools and order execution.

-Buying Stocks Through Traditional Brokerage Services
+Benefits of Buying Stocks Through Traditional Brokerage Services

 Buying stocks through a traditional brokerage service is a more time-consuming and expensive process.
 Consider a traditional broker if you seek:

 ☑️ Regular investment guidance – An active broker may call you up to introduce an interesting new stock or mutual fund.
 Or he may suggest it is time to rebalance your portfolio.

 ☑️ Financial advice – A financial advisor provides guidance on portfolio allocation, tax planning, and retirement and insurance products.

 ☑️ Wealth management advice – A wealth manager will guide you on accounting and taxes, estate planning, and family office planning – and may even provide you with concierge services.